Clyde Lee Conrad: Arrest and aftermath

-Conrad was arrested in 1988 by West German authorities and tried for high treason and espionage on behalf of the Hungarian and Czechoslovakian intelligence services.
+Conrad was arrested in 1988 by West German authorities and tried for high treason and espionage on behalf of the Hungarian and Czechoslovak intelligence services.
 Conrad was convicted by the Koblenz State Appellate Court on June 6, 1990, of all charges and was sentenced to life imprisonment, fined 2 million marks ($1.18 million), and ordered to forfeit all proceeds from his activities.

 German prosecutors said that the documents Conrad leaked—dealing with troop movements, NATO strategy, and nuclear weapons sites—eventually made their way to the Soviet KGB, while Chief Judge Ferdinand Schuth, who presided over the case, concluded in the verdict that because of Conrad's treason:

 Conrad died of a heart attack at the age of 50 in Diez prison on January 8, 1998.
 Of all Americans convicted of espionage, Conrad is one of only five spies to have been considered to have made $1 million or more for spying, alongside Aldrich Ames, Larry Wu-Tai Chin, Robert Hanssen, and John Walker.